dclowd9901/lscenery/README.md

         value: 'two'            // 'two' will be selected in the markup };

+    // To output a 'select' input with custom option titles var select = {
+        options: [0, 1, 2],
+        desc: ['Zero', 'One', 'Two'], // Descriptions are mapped to options
+        value: 2                // 'two' will be selected in the markup };

     // To output a 'range' input
     var range = {
         min: 0,